nuejs/www/index.md

     Themable alternative to *Tailwind-*, *Next-*, and *Astro* templates

   * ### Nue Cloud
-    Cloud hosting for Nue-powered frontends.
+    Easy host for Nue-powered websites and webapps.

     Simple alternative to *Vercel*, *Gatsby*, and *Netlify*